-It is recognized that multiple/joint authorship is a normal and valued pattern of publication credit in Psychology.
-Ethical practice generally suggests that the order of authorship will reflect the relative professional contributions of the authors to the research product.
-Additionally, while a faculty director may have made substantial contributions to the publication manuscript, APA ethical practice dictates that 1st authorship of a publication based on a student's thesis or dissertation would normally go to the student.
+It is recognized that multiple/joint authorship is a typical and valued pattern of publication credit in Psychology.
+Ethical practice generally suggests that the order of authorship will reflect the relative professional contributions of the authors to the research product, however, it is recognized that authorship orders and practices vary.
+It is incumbent on the candidate to make clear what their intellectual contribution is to a given published work on their CV, if this is not clearly reflected in order of authorship.
+Additionally, while a faculty director may have made substantial contributions to the publication manuscript, APA ethical practice dictates that 1st authorship of a publication based on a student's thesis or dissertation would typically go to the student.

-A normal expectation for faculty research productivity in the Department is approximately 1-2 publications per year.
+A typical expectation for faculty research productivity in the Department is approximately one-two (1-2) publications per year.
 However, it is recognized that new faculty will require considerable time to start their research program at UCF and produce manuscripts for review.
-It is also recognized that peer-reviewed publications are more highly valued than non peer-reviewed publications.
+It is also recognized that peer-reviewed publications are more highly valued than non-peer-reviewed publications.
 Thus, the number of publications deemed acceptable for tenure and promotion will vary depending on the quality and impact of the publications, the pattern of publication activity across the years prior to tenure and/or promotion, whether the candidate can provide evidence of significant intellectual leadership in their research efforts, and that the research efforts indicate a clear trajectory toward national recognition (or in the case of promotion to Professor, that national recognition has been achieved).
-While research collaborations are encouraged, it is also important that the candidate establish a focal area of research.
+Also It is important that the candidate establish a focal area of research.